momen162/Global-Sales-Performance-Dashboard/README.md

 ### 💡 Recommendations
 1.  **Target the 60+ Demographic:** Shift marketing imagery and campaigns to resonate with the mature audience that is driving $18M+ in sales, rather than targeting Gen Z.
-2.  **Operational Staffing:** drastic increase in warehouse/store staffing is required for **Saturdays** to handle the $13M volume spike, while Sunday operations can be minimized.
-3.  **Supplier Strategy:** Negotiate exclusive deals or volume discounts with **Adventure Works** and **Contoso** as they are the anchors of the business.
+2.  **Supplier Strategy:** Negotiate exclusive deals or volume discounts with **Adventure Works** and **Contoso** as they are the anchors of the business.
-4.  **Product Mix:** Promote "Audio" products in bundles with "Computers" to attach high-margin items to high-volume purchases.
+3.  **Product Mix:** Promote "Audio" products in bundles with "Computers" to attach high-margin items to high-volume purchases.